ldnclj/landing-page/README.md

     rm -rf target/public

-To create a production build run:
+## Testing
+Generate a minified JavaScript file from the ClojureScript file for deployment and user acceptance testing

     clojure -M:fig:live

-The ClojureScript application is compiled to the `docs/cljs-out/dev-main.js` file
+The ClojureScript application is compiled to the `docs/js/main.js` file.
+Commit and push all changes in the `docs/` directory to the landing-page repository.

+View the [landing-page repository GitHub pages](https://ldnclj.github.io/landing-page/) to test the deployed application.

+## Deploy live website
-Deploy a new version of the website by copying any changed files to the https://github.com/ldnclj/ldnclj.github.com repository
+Deploy a new version of the live website by copying any changed files in `docs/` directory to the root of the https://github.com/ldnclj/ldnclj.github.com repository, retaining the data structure from `docs/`

 ## License